aidos-lab/grokking-via-lid/README.md

 ![Training and validation accuracy single run](figures/main_figure_accuracy.png)

-The `uv run` commands also accept command line arguments.
+The `uv run` commands also accept command-line arguments.
-So for example, for running the training with a larger training fraction of 50% and without wandb, you can run:
+So, for example, for running the training with a larger training fraction of 50% and without wandb, you can run:

 ```bash
 uv run train_grokk dataset.frac_train=0.5 wandb.use_wandb=false